bushbaby/BsbDoctrineReconnect/README.md

 ## Known limitations

-This method only works for statements outside of transactions.
+This method only works for non transactional statements.